ZhuYanzhen1/CDTP/README.md

 ***

+### Porting Code：

+1. Porting files "encrypt.c，encrypt.h，decrypt.c，decrypt.h，ioctrl.c，ioctrl.h" into your project
+2. Realize the single byte transmit function in "ioctrl.c", which function name is Comm_SendChar.
+3. After receiving a byte，call the "Comm_Received_CallBack" function in "decrypt.c", as well deliver the received byte to buf.
+4. After finished the previous steps，call the "Send_Data" function to send a package; it'll trig the "Receive_CallBack" function in "ioctrl.c" if received a package.

+***

 ### Bugs & Feature Requests

 Please report bugs and request features using the [Issue Tracker](https://github.com/ZhuYanzhen1/CDTP/issues) and follow these request: